gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-skinning.md

 * The `TRS` class is using a quaternion for rotation

-  We have not convered quaternions and to be honest I don't think I understand them well enough to explain them.
+  We have not covered quaternions and to be honest I don't think I understand them well enough to explain them.
 Fortunately we don't need to know how they work to use them.
 We just take the data out of the gltf file and call a function that builds a matrix from that data and use the matrix.